-- You must be registered on the qualification. - You must have an up-to-date logbook (preferably DLOG) with evidence of the following: - 50 led routes - · Climbed at 3 different major climbing walls - Belayed a lead climber 50 times - 25 led routes at grade F6a on indoor climbing walls - 20 supervising sessions after passing either Climbing Wall Instructor or Rock Climbing Instructor qualifications.
+- You must be registered on the qualification. - You must have an up-to-date logbook (preferably DLOG) with evidence of the following: - 50 led routes - Climbed at 3 different major climbing walls - Belayed a lead climber 50 times - 25 led routes at grade 6a/F6a on indoor climbing walls - 20 supervising sessions after passing either the Climbing Wall Instructor or Rock Climbing Instructor qualification.
+A session is at least an hour.
 At least 5 of these sessions must have personal reflective comments recorded on DLOG.